ebarkie/weatherlink/README.md

 Go package for working with Davis Instruments Weatherlink protocol over a Weatherlink IP, serial, or USB interface.

-Current features include:
+Features:
 * Should work with any Davis station made after 2002.
-Developed for a Vantage Pro 2 Plus with all sensor types.
+Developed using a Vantage Pro 2 Plus with all sensor types.
-* Supports Weatherlink IP, serial, or USB (genuine or clone).
+* Device support for Weatherlink IP, serial, USB (genuine or clone).
+* Device simulator.
 * Decodes DMP (archive), EEPROM (configuration), HILOWS, LPS 1 (loop 1), and LPS 2 (loop 2) events and writes them to a channel.
+* Partial encoding (work in progress).
-* Syncs console time.
+* Sync console time.
-* Includes a command broker that attempts to intelligently select what commands should be run but also accepts explicit commands.

-Future features:
-* Encode Weatherlink packets.
-Useful for creating a virtual Weatherlink IP, even a multiplexed one.
+* Command broker that coordinates commands.
+Use the standard idler or define a custom one.

 ## Installation